-Clinical Genomics for the Diagnosis of Monogenic forms of Inflammatory Bowel Disease: A Position Paper from The Paediatric IBD Porto Group of ESPGHAN.
+Clinical Genomics for the Diagnosis of Monogenic Forms of Inflammatory Bowel Disease: A Position Paper From the Paediatric IBD Porto Group of European Society of Paediatric Gastroenterology, Hepatology and Nutrition.

 Uhlig HH., Charbit-Henrion F., Kotlarz D., Shouval DS., Schwerd T., Strisciuglio C., de Ridder L., van Limbergen J., Macchi M., Snapper SB., Ruemmele FM., Wilson DC., Travis SPL., Griffiths AM., Turner D., Klein C., Muise AM., Russell RK., Paediatric IBD Porto group of ESPGHAN None.